How to Finish Drywall Butt Joints

 This page contains instructions for finishing drywall butt joints using fiberglass mesh seam tape.
 New drywall installation will produce few butt joints like this because the sheets are generally joined along the finished edges which will produce a recessed joint.
 Finishing recess joints is covered at this link.
 If, however, you find the need to finish two sheets of drywall that have been butted together out of necessity, the process for finishing them is a bit different than for recess joints.
 Check the bottom of the page for a video demonstrating this drywall finishing technique.

-Use setting-type joint compound, or mud, for the first coat on these joints and ready-mixed for all subsequent coats.
+Use setting-type joint compound, also called mud, for the first coat on these joints and ready-mixed for all subsequent coats.
 The main difference between the two is the hardness of the finish and the time it takes for the mud to dry.
 Setting-type will set, depending on the grade used, anywhere from 10 minutes to an hour and be very hard, while ready-mixed can take as much as a day to dry and the finish will be softer in comparison.

 Tape the Drywall Seam